Current Funded Projects

 The REACH Center supports two initially funded projects:

-RESEARCH PROJECT 1: Transportation, Health, and Equity: A Community-Centered Study of Road Pricing in Washington, D.C
+RESEARCH PROJECT 1: A Community-Centered Study of Road Pricing in Washington, D.C

-The primary objective of this project is to quantify health and equity implications associated with road pricing schemes under consideration in the Washington, District of Columbia, area.
+The primary objective of this project is to quantify the health implications associated with road pricing schemes under consideration in the Washington, District of Columbia, area.

-The transportation sector is the largest contributor of greenhouse gas (GHG) emissions in the United States.
-Within this sector, over 80% of GHGs come from motor vehicles.
-The impacts of vehicle emissions on health are particularly pronounced in cities, where vehicles are a dominant emissions source and a major driver of health inequities.
-Road pricing (alternatively called congestion pricing) is a climate change mitigation strategy being considered in cities around the world as a way to reduce greenhouse gas emissions from the transportation sector, reduce congestion and commuting times, shift travel from vehicles to public transit and other active transport modes, reduce traffic-related injuries, and improve transportation equity.
+The impacts of vehicular air pollutant emissions on health are particularly pronounced in cities, where vehicles are a dominant air pollution emissions source.
+Road pricing (alternatively called congestion pricing) is policy currently being considered in cities around the world as a way to reduce air pollution, reduce congestion and commuting times, shift travel from vehicles to public transit and other active transport modes, and reduce traffic-related injuries.

-This project, which was co-generated in collaboration with Greater Greater Washington (GGWash), a community group involved in proposals to implement climate action in the Washington, DC, area, focuses on the District as a case study for assessing how road pricing may mitigate traffic-related health outcomes and associated inequities.
-The primary significance of this project over existing literature is estimating health and equity benefits of proposed road pricing schemes using state-of-the-science transportation, air quality, and health outcomes models at community-relevant scales.
+This project, which was co-generated in collaboration with Greater Greater Washington (GGWash), a community group in the Washington, DC, area, focuses on the District as a case study for assessing how road pricing may impact traffic-related health outcomes.
+The primary significance of this project over existing literature is estimating health benefits of proposed road pricing schemes using state-of-the-science transportation, air quality, and health outcomes models at community-relevant scales.

 Key Personnel: